rexxars/react-jason/README.md

 - `value`: _any_ - The JSON data to render.
 This is the only required property.
 - `quoteAttributes`: _boolean_ - Whether or not to quote attributes (JSON-style) or remove them where they are not needed (like in javascript).
 Default is `true`.
 - `theme`: _object_ - See theming/styling section above.
+- `sortKeys`: _boolean | function_ - Whether or not to sort object keys.
+A custom sorting function can also be provided (same signature as `Array.prototype.sort`, but receives a third argument - the parent object being sorted)

 ## Switching theme on dark/light mode